mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

   is a tutorial I wrote for getting up and running with Full Stack Python's source code, which uses Pelican to generate the site.

+* [Staticgen](https://www.staticgen.com/) lists static website generators
+  of all programming languages sorted by various attributes such as the number of GitHub stars, forks and issues.